 Costs of Dining in Chicago

 Chicago has a renowned food scene, from local eateries to fine dining options.
-However, eating out frequently can add up, so students may prefer cooking at home.
+However, dining out frequently can significantly increase the cost of living in Chicago, so many students may prefer cooking at home to save money.
+Below are the typical costs of dining out in Chicago:

 - Average Lunch Meal at a Budget Restaurant: USD 21 per meal